LSU adds former Troy player Jeremy Hawkins to support staff

 The Tigers added former Troy defensive end and UAB analyst Jeremy Hawkins to its off-the-field staff, Hawkins announced on Twitter on Thursday.

-Hawkins will take the role of assistant director of player personnel, working under lead player personnel analyst Jeff Martin.
+Hawkins will take the role of assistant director of player personnel.

 Hawkins is the latest addition on coach Ed Orgeron’s expanding support staff.
 The coach got approval from administrators this offseason to add to his off-the-field staff.
 Analysts and other support staff members are prohibited from working with players on-field in a coaching role.
 Their duties are often organizational in nature, including advance scouting on opponents and such.

 The Tigers doubled their amount of analysts (10) from previous years, the coach said in an interview with The Advocate earlier this spring.
+The analysts include five on offense and five on defense.

+The offensive analysts include ex-UL-Lafayette assistant Jorge Munoz, former offensive coordinator Steve Kragthorpe, Brad Kragthorpe, Blaine Gautier and former NFL assistant Donovan Jackson.
+Defensive analysts include former Miami defensive coordinator Kevin Coyle, Mark Criner, former Southeastern Louisiana assistant Aaron Schwanz, Ronnie Wheat and Leon Wright.

 “We’re light years ahead of where we were last year.
 These guys are not only working on what we’re doing now, but they’re breaking down the opponents this season.
 We get more information to our players,” Orgeron said.